All Episodes

 No, can't do it.

-And there is no clean energy alternative that replaces any energy supply or or use that we uh that we have now.
+And there is no clean energy alternative that replaces any energy supply or use that we have now.

-I don't know about you, but it it, you know, when when I hear that, here the left say more oil will not lower prices, and I hear this constantly, it's the same, I have the same reaction as when I say Obama's a shoe in, or when I hear Obama's a shoe-in for re-election.
+I don't know about you, but when I hear the left say more oil will not lower prices, and I hear this constantly, it's the same, I have the same reactions when I say Obama's a shoe-in or when I hear Obama's a shoe-in for re-election.

 It's just the exact opposite.

-Obama would lose in a landslide at the election were today, and everybody on the left knows it, which is why they're concocting this image, this ruse, this perception, and his election is a luck.
+Obama would lose in a landslide at the election we're today, and everybody on the left knows it, which is why they're concocting this image, this ruse, this perception that his election is a luck.

 Re-election's a foregone conclusion.

-If drilling for oil will not lower oil prices, if if more oil will not lower oil prices, would somebody explain to me how green energy that is decades away will lower our energy costs.
+If drilling for oil will not lower oil prices, if more oil will not lower oil prices, would somebody explain to me how green energy that is decades away will lower our energy costs?

 I need this explained to me.